pepegar/course-advanced-programming-with-python/docs/app-5.md

 # Differences between GET and POST in forms

-The big difference between them is that, when selecting `GET`, the data will be sent as query parameters, while when selecting `POST`, it will be sent in the request body
+The big difference between them is that, when selecting **`GET`**, the data will be sent as query parameters (in the URL), while when selecting **`POST`**, it will be sent in the request body

 # Handling HTML forms in flask

-## Exercise
+## Exercise - paymepal

+In this exercise we'll see how can we handle user input via forms.

+. . .

-Create a login form that checks if the `user` and `password` sent by the user exist in the database.
+>- in `index.html`: create a login form that contains two fields, a `user` and `password`, and a `submit` input too.

-In case they exist, render the `private.html` template,

-Otherwise, render the `unauthorized.html` template with a 401 unauthorized method
+>- in `paymepal.py`: check if the user exists in the users dictionary, from the data module.
+If the user exists, render `private.html`, and `unauthorized.html` otherwise.
+>- in `paymepal.py`: get the transactions from the user if there is any, and render them in `private.html`.

 # Recap